gitlab-az1/jspower/README.md

 - **roundToNearestMultiple** Round a number to the nearest multiple of itself.

+- **fibonacciBinet** Calculate the nth Fibonacci number using Binet's formula.

 ### Process
 - **process promise** Create a fully customizable child process with the `spawn` method and return a promise with the process output.